-For Fixed and Mobile NB-ICS, each of the 30 responding NRAs stated that the process to switch provider in their country only requires the consumer to contact the RP to initiate the process, where this is accompanied with a request to port their number to the RP.
+For Fixed and Mobile NB-ICS, each of the 305 responding NRAs stated that the process to switch provider in their country only requires the consumer to contact the RP to initiate the process, where this is accompanied with a request to port their number to the RP.
 In other words, the switching process is RP led, when it also involves number porting.
-There are, however, qualifications to this general rule, for example:
+There are, however, qualifications to this general rule, for example those cited by PT, MT, NL and UK which are all included in Annex 4.